Flomp/vimu/content/docs/tutorials/roman-numeral.md

 <framed-gif path="/imgs/tinynotation_fb.png"></framed-gif>

 For our case we are going to use the following sequence: "D A_75#3 B- F_6 G_6 AA_75#3 D".
 A nice d-minor cadence.
-Input it into your tinynotation node a notice that a realized figured bass line will appear in the Output Panel.
+Input it into your tinynotation node and notice that a realized figured bass line will appear in the Output Panel.

 ## Roman Numeral Analysis